martin-v/ansible-dehydrated/README.md

   * mktemp
   * git

-This role need a webserver who serves the directory configured in `lcsh_challengesdir` (default: `/var/www/letsencrypt.sh/`) at location `http://<your-domain>/.well-known/acme-challenge/` for all certificate request domains.
+This role need a webserver who serves the directory configured in `dehydrated_challengesdir` (default: `/var/www/dehydrated/`) at location `http://<your-domain>/.well-known/acme-challenge/` for all certificate request domains.